Skip to main content

 Biotin does not cause weight gain.
 It supports normal energy metabolism and is rapidly excreted in urine.
 If you notice weight changes after starting biotin, consider other variables like sleep, stress, or diet.

-Biotin can support stronger eyebrow and eyelash hairs over 3 to 6 months, especially if they break easily.
+Biotin can support stronger eyebrow and eyelash hairs over 3 to 6 months, particularly if they break easily.
 It will not regrow lashes lost to alopecia or chemotherapy.
 Topical bimatoprost (Latisse) has the strongest evidence for actual lash growth.

 Vegetarians and vegans can usually get enough biotin from food by including almonds, sunflower seeds, sweet potatoes, and nutritional yeast.
 True dietary biotin deficiency is rare.
 We test serum biotin only when there is a clear clinical reason, like seizures, hair loss, and skin rash together.